mike-lawrence/aria/README.md

 	, out_path = 'sampled/my_data_my_mod_out.qs'
 )

-#sample returns NULL invisibly but launches sampling in the background with an RStudio Job to monitor the progress.
+#aria::compose() returns NULL invisibly but launches sampling in the background with an RStudio Job to monitor the progress.

 #when complete, retrieve the posterior via:
 post = aria::coda('sampled/my_data_my_mod_out.qs')